2degrees: New features

-2degrees was the first Mobile Provider in New Zealand to offer Voice over WLAN/Wi-Fi calling.
+2degrees was the first mobile provider in New Zealand to offer Voice over WLAN/Wi-Fi calling.

 MNC and dialing codes

 2degrees' mobile network code is 530–24.
 The native STD prefix for the network is 022.
 New Zealand has mobile number portability, so customers switching from other networks may keep their existing mobile number.

 Roaming

 2degrees customers are able to roam on international networks in over 100 countries, including all three Australian networks (Telstra, Optus and Vodafone AU).
 Customers with handsets from some foreign networks, such as Three UK, can roam on 2degrees' network.

 Expansion

 In February 2011, 2degrees announced that they had obtained financing for a further $100 million network expansion.

-2degrees has an ongoing network expansion in place, having recently secured financing to further expand its network and roll out a 5G network.